kgroveshok/z80-homebrew/DEV-DIARY.md

 TODO add numeric push - does as BCD???? found a floating point maths library. try that TODO add data stack underflow guards
-TODO change default push type as float as that has no prefix
+TODO change default push type as float as that has no prefix TODO add a type id word for TOS

 * Objective: Pushing a number to stack as sole item to parse and display